Azure/azure-quickstart-templates/docker-swarm-cluster/README.md

 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fdocker-swarm-cluster%2Fazuredeploy.json" target="_blank">
     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

+> :warning: :warning: **NOTE:** This template is designed for Docker versions earlier than v1.12 for which Docker Swarm was still distributed as a separate container.
+As of Docker v1.12, Docker Engine has the Swarm functionalities built in.
+This template has not been updated to accomodate these changes.

 This template deploys a [Docker Swarm](http://docs.docker.com/swarm) cluster on Azure with 3 Swarm managers and specified number of Swarm nodes in the location